rust-ml/linfa/README.md

 ## Note on Benchmarks

-When running the Criterion benchmarks make sure to have `gnuplot` installed on your system.
-If `gnuplot` is not installed, Criterion will fall back on the `plotters` backend when plotting results, which leads to the benchmark getting stuck due to [this bug](https://github.com/bheisler/criterion.rs/issues/471).
+If gnuplot is not installed, Criterion will produce plots with the plotters backend as a fallback.
+This leads to the benchmark getting stuck due to [this bug](https://github.com/bheisler/criterion.rs/issues/471).

 # License
 Dual-licensed to be compatible with the Rust project.